LambdaAlpha/olang/README.md

 # olang

-An experimental artificial language with the goal of being easy to learn
+Olang is an experimental artificial language with the goal of being easy to learn.